 Implement Behavior Management Methods

-It’s also helpful to treat your rescue pet like a baby at first—even if she’s an adult.
-Assume your new cat does not know how to use a cat litter box, for example, and keep her confined in a small room with the litter box for a little while.
+It’s also helpful to treat your rescue pet like a baby at first—even if they’re an adult.
+Assume your new cat does not know how to use a cat litter box, for example, and keep them confined in a small room with the litter box for a little while.
 Living in a smaller space temporarily can also help reduce transitional stress for a cat.
 (Note that if the cat is feral, this kind of confinement can be very stressful, though.)

 Make Mealtimes a Challenge

 Another great thing to do with a new pet is to make mealtimes a bit of a challenge.
-The time and energy your pet spends working at getting food is time and energy she won’t spend getting into trouble.
+The time and energy your pet spends working at getting food is time and energy they won’t spend getting into trouble.
 For dogs, you can use a toy such as the Busy Buddy Tug-A-Jug Dog Toy or the KONG Wobbler Dog Toy.
 (There are also food toys for cats, such as Trixie Activity Strategy Game Tunnel Feeder, but not all cats engage with food toys as readily as dogs.)

 Above all, remember that it’s a process for a rescue dog or other pet to adjust to a new home.
 The first few months may be a bit challenging at times, as your pet finds her feet, but she’ll figure out the routine in time.
 Soon enough, you won’t know how you ever lived without her.